AdamAmbrozekRC/GenAlgDemo/README.md

 # GenAlgDemo
 Repo for genetic algorithm workshops

+# Setup

-Setup (you need to be inside cloned repository):
+You need to be inside cloned repository

 1. Make sure you have newest Python version: